Michael Bates-Walsh, CEC

 When David is not cooking, he enjoys unwinding by playing video games, watching the Red Sox, and listening to classic rock.
 He looks forward to many busy days (and nights!) working alongside his team at 1754 House.

-Cara has lived in Connecticut for 18 years and was raised in Central New York.
-She spends her spare time with her family which includes four children, cooks, and gardens.
-If that’s not enough, she knits winter hats for a small hat business she started!
+Cara has lived in Connecticut for 19 years.
+She was raised in Central New York.
+She enjoys spending time with her family which includes four children, cooking, knitting and gardening.

 “I am busy doing the things I love,” says Cara.
-“I am thrilled to be working with the 1754 team and looking forward to our success!
-My role at the 1754 House is a big part of what makes me happy.”
+“I am thrilled to be working at the 1754 House and looking forward to continuing our success!